ChrisChicas/REST-rant-project/README.md

 # REST-Rant Project

 REST-rant is an app where users can review restautants.
+Reviews are displayed on a restautant's page while an overall rating is displayed in star form.
+Users are also able to create new restautants, update existing restautants, or even delete restautants if they so choose.
+Information that can be added/updated for restaurants can be seen while adding/updating restautants on the app itself, or below in this README.

 ## App Deployment: